bacionejs/stuff/README.md

 split by /[^[:alnum:]_]/
 get tokens !/^[0-9]/ && length 3-19
 get tokens used by > 1 game
-get tokens where at least the first 3 characters are a dictionary word
+get tokens where at least the first 3 characters are a dictionary word (but keep making the word longer until a hit or end of token)
 ...reduced 178704 records to 2245

 ```bash